Setting Boundaries and Rejoicing in the Conflict

 What’s a medic to do?

-I’m more interested in relationships based on freedom than relationships based on control.
+I’m more interested in relationships based on freedom than ones based on control.
 Freedom (in relationships) means allowing others to be who they are, without placing demands or expectations on them.
 If I allow you to place expectations on me, that puts me under your control.
 I can only write about the subjects you’re interested in.
 And when I fail to meet that expectation, you’re going to be disappointed.
 That arrangement doesn’t work for either of us.

 I plan to continue writing about the supernatural.
 It’s my passion.
 I have many more books planned on healing and miracles.
 (Some of them are nearly complete.)
 But I also plan to write about politics from time to time.
 Because I believe it’s a subject that’s near to God’s heart.